 What is the difference between closing costs and prepaids?

-Closing costs consist of items required to process the closing portion of your loan i.e. attorney fees, title fees, origination fees, appraisal fees, etc. Prepaids are one year of homeowner's insurance, prorated property taxes, and interest from the day you close until the end of the month.
+Closing costs consist of items required to process the closing portion of your loan i.e. attorney fees, title fees, origination fees, appraisal fees, etc. Prepaids include homeowner’s insurance, prorated property taxes, and interest from the day you close until the end of the month.

 What is title insurance?

 Title insurance is required on every mortgage loan, and insures to both the lender and the borrower that they have “clear title” to the property.
 This means that the records have been checked and it has been determined that there are no outstanding liens against the property which would affect ownership rights (title) in the property.
 Examples of items that could cloud title and which title insurance covers include old tax liens from previous owners, judgments against the original builder from unpaid subcontractors, and liens placed by municipalities for unpaid utility bills.

 Your monthly payment includes principle, interest, taxes, homeowners insurance, and private mortgage insurance if applicable.
 Some people choose to waive escrows, which means we would not include taxes, insurance, and PMI in your monthly payment.